- Alcester Office +44 (0)1789 765522

 We provide education law and SEN (Special Education Needs) advice for the following:

-In the first instance we would suggest you either call, email, or visit our offices and an Education Law solicitors will discuss your circumstances and how we can help.
+In the first instance we would suggest you either call, email, or visit our offices and an Education Law specialist will discuss your circumstances and how we can help.

 We look forward to hearing from you.